I have learned so much since that day when Dominic left us suddenly for Heaven.

 - If you haven’t played an active role in the deceased’s life or the life of their family recently, don’t show up and insist on “inner circle” privileges now that they are gone.
 This is not the time to force reconciliation or expect a family reunion type celebration.
 While that may be the ultimate outcome of this traumatic and life-altering event, respect those that have maintained relationship over the years.

-- Don’t wander around the house.
+- Please don’t wander around the house.
 Respect the family’s privacy.

 - Don’t ask personal questions such as “How did he die?” or “What happened?”.
 If the bereaved want you to know, they will tell you.